flyteorg/flyte/rsts/getting_started/index.rst

   flytectl demo start

+.. dropdown:: :fa:`info-circle` What is a flyte demo environment?
+    :animate: fade-in-slide-down

+    Flyte demo environment is a fully included testing environment that can be run on your local machine.
+It is not a substitute for production environment but is great to try out the platform and check out some of the capabilities.
+Most plugins are not directly installed in this environment and it is not really a great way to test the performance of the platform.

 Then run the same workflow on the Flyte cluster:

 .. prompt:: bash $

   pyflyte run --remote example.py:wf --n 500 --mean 42 --sigma 2

+.. dropdown:: :fa:`info-circle` What does the ``--remote`` flag do?
+    :animate: fade-in-slide-down

-.. note:: The only difference between previous ``local`` and this command is the ``--remote`` flag.
+   * The only difference between previous ``local`` and this command is the ``--remote`` flag.
 This will trigger an execution on the configured backend.
+   * Dependency management is a challenge with python projects.
+Flyte uses containers to manage dependencies for your project.
+   * ``pyflyte run --remote`` uses a default image bundled with flytekit, which contains numpy, pandas, flytekit and matches your current python (major, minor) version
+   * For cases in which you want to use a custom image, it is possible to pass a custom image using the ``--image`` flag.
+   * Also it is possible to completely use an image that contains your code built-in - refer to package & register flow

 Inspect the Results
 ^^^^^^^^^^^^^^^^^^^^^^